olmapp/terms_and_policies/pp_terms_paid.md

 The application is built following the best software engineering practises, which should minimize any risk of misbehavior.
 In the event that such events occur, the application user can not hold Olmapp liable for any loses incurred.

+The application or its features can be disabled by Olmapp at any time, without prior notice.